datagrains/csv_etl_pipeline/README.md

 Tests include **unit testing** (pytest) and **linting** (pylint).
 For pytest, any unit test that fails will cause the workflow to fail.
 For pylint, a threshold of 7.0 has been set and a linting score below that will cause workflow failure.
 Results are reported directly on the GitHub Actions page.

 ### Cloud deployment
 For deploying the pipeline to Cloud like AWS, Azure, Google Cloud, a Github Action workflow file (.yaml) can be created in `csv_etl_pipeline/.github/workflows`.
 Templates are available in [here](https://github.com/datagrains/csv_etl_pipeline/actions/new).

+A folder called `aws` has been provided as an example of what needs to be inclded for deployment to AWS.

 ## Technology Stack